keeganmjgreen/misc_projects/README.md

 ## `photo_folders.py`

-`photo_folders.py` walks through aa specified directory, listing the path of all folders therein containing at least 50% image files.
+`photo_folders.py` walks through a specified directory, listing the path of all folders therein containing at least 50% image files.
 I did this for the exercise "Identifying Photo Folders on the Hard Drive" in *Automate the Boring Stuff with Python*.

 ## `eating_persistence.py`